phnx-im/docs/src/spec/authentication_service.md

 ## User account reset/recovery

 TODO: Document account recovery, either via an exportable recovery key ("paper backup"), or just via login.
+Alternatively flag it as future work, document the difficulties, as well as approaches we have thought about.

 ## Evolving identities submissions